 SA6’s work would benefit from clarity whether derivative works of OMA-ARC standards (as described in the attached approved outgoing LS from SA6 (S6-170477).
 If so, it would make it possible for SA6 to conclude in their study (if there is consensus to do so) that further work should proceed on the basis of possibly derivative text from related OMA specifications.

-It is asserted that the question for OMA to be asked by 3GPP is: “Would OMA grant a release of copyright for OMA-ARC Net API specifications to allow derivative works based on these specifications?”
+It is asserted that the question for OMA to be asked by 3GPP is: “Would OMA grant a release of copyright for OMA-ARC specifications related to Net API, to allow derivative works based on these specifications?”

 3 Proposal